 The University of Michigan, Ann Arbor, is one of the top 3 leading public universities in the U.S. It ranks 21st nationally according to US News and is consistently placed within the top 20 globally by Times Higher Education.
 The Taubman College of Architecture and Urban Planning is one of the university’s most distinguished schools, with many renowned professors in various planning fields.
 The department has a strong alumni network in Detroit, Michigan, and across the globe.
 Other competitive schools within the university include the Computer Science department, the School for Environment and Sustainability, the Ross School of Business, and the Medical School.

-PhD students in the department are fully funded for at least four years, with the expectation of serving as teaching assistants for four semesters.
+PhD students in the department are fully funded for at least five years, with the expectation of serving as teaching assistants once every year.
 The department offers generous benefits, including PhD stipends higher than the average for similar departments, summer funding, child care subsidies, and free health insurance.

 Ann Arbor consistently ranks among the top 10 most livable cities in the U.S. The city has a highly educated and diverse population, abundant small parks, extensive bike lanes, making it very safe and well-equipped with various amenities.
 Ann Arbor’s cultural scene is also vibrant, with music and arts festivals attracting visitors every summer.
 Despite being a small city, Ann Arbor enjoys the convenience of proximity to a major urban hub.
 It is only an hour’s bus ride from downtown Detroit and a 30-minute drive from Detroit Metro Airport, a key hub for Delta Airlines.
 Ann Arbor also has regular train services to Chicago.